puplampuclou/timestamp-global-scaled-cloudrun/terraform/readme.md

 This README contains:

 ■ Description of repo folders/structure:  This is a single folder respository with two terraform files, the main.tf and the provider.tf files, which are all you need to deploy the storage bucket and server to Google Cloud.
+This is not the folder or repo that I have integrated with Terraform Cloud Workspaces.
+This is a copy of the files in the private gcp-puplampu repository https://github.com/puplampuclou/gcp-puplampu that I have authenticated and directly integrated with Terraoform Cloud CI/CD pipeline.
+All of the otherwise local dependencies and versioning is not necessary or allowed in this directory, as its all managed remotely by TFC.
+This decision was made as its easier to maintain, is more table and more aligned with how an enterprise repository CI/CD Pipeline would be setup.
+Access granted upon request.

 ■ deployment instructions and dependencies
 Prerequisite: